advisorydx

 Operational Friction in the Clinic

 Even when the evidence is strong and reimbursement is secured, adoption can fail at the point of care.
-This is the physician workflow challenge: the physical and digital "last mile" of diagnostic integration.
+This is the physician workflow challenge: the physical and digital "last mile" of diagnostic and device integration.

 A 15-minute patient encounter leaves no room for ambiguity.
 If the result does not flow seamlessly into the EMR, if the ordering process adds friction, if the turnaround time does not align with the clinical decision window, physicians will default to existing behavior.

-Adoption infrastructure must account for how the test is ordered, how the result is delivered, how it integrates into existing clinical workflows, and how it fits into the rhythm of care delivery.
+Adoption infrastructure must account for how the product is ordered, how the result is delivered, how it integrates into existing clinical workflows, and how it fits into the rhythm of care delivery.
 This is not a technology problem.
 It is a design problem.

-Are you entering the commercialization window?
+Are you entering the market entry window?

 View our Market Access Architecture framework